 All work areas will be kept clean and orderly.
 Housekeeping will be done on a regular basis.
-All garbage and waste materials will be removed from the site in a timely manner and disposed of appropriately.
+All garbage and waste materials will be burned on site and disposed of in a timely manner.
+Smoking is not allowed in temporary or permanent buildings.